jazlab/tabletop/README.md

 ### VSCode Development using docker Dev Containers

-To be able to develop within the ROS2 environment (giving you syntax highlighting, intellisense, debugging, etc.) you can use the VSCode Dev Container extension.
+To be able to develop within the ROS 2 environment (giving you syntax highlighting, intellisense, debugging, etc.) you can use the VSCode Dev Container extension.
 To open VSCode in the development container: